Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: First-order theories and invariant definition of transport coefficients

-which are invariant with respect to both the hatted transformations and first-order changes of the frame.
+which are invariant with respect to both first-order frame transformations and changes of representation.
 As we will see shortly, $\zeta$ is the bulk viscosity parameter and $\lambda_1$ is proportional to the thermal conductivity.